Henry Fowler (engineer): Biography

 Fowler was born in Evesham, Worcestershire, on 29 July 1870.
 His father, also named Henry, was a furniture dealer, and his family were Quakers.
 He was educated at Prince Henry's Grammar School, Evesham (now Prince Henry's High School, Evesham), and at Mason Science College (which became the University of Birmingham) between 1885 and 1887 where he studied metallurgy.
 He served an apprenticeship under John Aspinall at the Lancashire and Yorkshire Railway (L&YR)'s Horwich Works from 1887 to 1891.
-Fowler was a elected as a Whitworth Exhibitioner in 1891.
+Fowler was elected as a Whitworth Exhibitioner in 1891.
 He then spent four years in the Testing Department under George Hughes, whom he succeeded as head of the department.

+He married Emmie Needham Smith in 1895, and they had three children.
+Emmie died in 1934.

 Between 1895 and 1900, he was gas engineer of the L&YR, moving on 18 June 1900 to the Midland Railway (MR).
 On 1 November 1905 he became assistant works manager, being promoted to works manager two years later.